dsmellie/stocks-analysis/README.md

 ### Limitations

 There are several limitations on this data.
-First, it only covers two years worth of returns.
+First, it only covers two years’ worth of returns.
 As seen in the returns themselves, performance can vary drastically year over year and so more years of data would help the analysis, especially more recent years.
 Second, although the daily volume and return are usual information they are far from the only information to consider before buying a stock.
 Some other information that would be helpful to have access to include accounting information (gross/net revenues, EBITDA, etc.), any upcoming or recent mergers, and the price-to-earnings ratio of the stock are all factors commonly considered in stock purchases that we do not have access to.

 ## Summary